This information is only relevant if you're installing Confluence on a Windows server.

 If your Java installation directory has a space in its path name, you should use the shortened path name (e.g.

-- If you are running the Confluence EAR/WAR distribution, rather than the regular Confluence distribution, you may need to restart your application server.
+If you're running the Confluence EAR/WAR distribution, rather than the regular Confluence distribution, you may need to restart your application server.